 Grist thanks its sponsors.
 Become one.

 So while July 21 might have been sweltering for landlubbers, the parts of the Atlantic Ocean where hurricanes form are also extremely hot.
-Those warm waters are what fuel cyclones like Hurricane Beryl earlier this month, which slammed into Texas and left hunger in its wake.
+Those warm waters are what fuel cyclones like Hurricane Beryl, which slammed into Texas earlier this month and left hunger in its wake.
 Scientists have forecasted five major hurricanes and 21 named storms this season, thanks in part to those high ocean temperatures.

 There might also be some natural variability thrown into the mix this summer: Some years are just hotter than others even in the absence of human-caused warming.
 And this time of year is when global average temperatures naturally peak, as the Northern Hemisphere summer starts to mature.
 (More landmasses in the North absorb and emit the sun’s energy, versus all that ocean area in the South that helps cool things down.